airburst/ExCell/README.md

 In a library like React, use form state for inputs and outputs **with names that match the tag variables from your spreadsheet**.

-Add an event handler for `onChange` or `onClick` to pass the inputs object into the
+Add an event handler for `onChange` or `onClick` to pass the inputs object into the calculate function.
 ```
 import calculate from './Calculate';